unbxd/autosuggest/README.md

 		,currency : "$"
 	}
     ```
+- **processResultsStyles** : This options should be a function, if defined, with a single argument which takes an object with top, left and right properties in it.
+The function should return the object with all the css properties that can be applied to suggestions container.
+	Note: this object is generally used for positioning the suggestions.
+- **resultsContainerSelector** : This option, if set, should be jQuery selector for DOM element where suggestions should be appended in Document.
+If not set, then suggestions will be appended to body.

 ###### PS - if you want more css changes than given in config file, please override classes in unbxdAutosuggest.css